-Three hours A short review of the history of the Netherlands up to 1500.
-The Precursors of the Reformation and the Reformation in the Netherlands.
-The Eighty Years' War.
-The Dutch Golden Age and its influence on Europe.
-Dutch commerce and colonization.
-Wars between the Netherlands and other countries for religious and commercial purposes.
-The triumph of plutocracy and ration-alism in the eighteenth century.
-The spirit of the French Revolu-tion as manifested in Holland.
-The rebirth of Calvinism as a political and cultural nower after 1815.
-Not offered in 1956-57 political and cultural power after 1815.
-Not offered in 1956-57.
+A short review of the history of the Netherlands up to 1500.
+The Precursors of the Reformation and the Reformation in the Netherlands, the Eighty Years' War; the Dutch Golden Age and its influence on Europe; Dutch commerce and colonization; Wars between the Netherlands and other countries for religious and commercial purposes; the triumph of plutocracy and rationalism in the eighteenth century; the spirit of the French Revolu-tion as manifested in Holland; the rebirth of Calvinism as a political and cultural power after 1815.
+Not offered in 1957-58.